 Contribute to the beauty of St. Louis Park by volunteering to monitor your neighborhood park or garden.
 Adopt-a-park or garden volunteers can choose to plant, maintain the annual garden and/or patrol their park each week during the summer, keep the park litter-free, and report any vandalism or needed repairs.
 Adopt the park or garden of your choice (provided it has not already been adopted).

 Leaves and grass clippings that fall onto your street are a serious pollutant for our local waters.
 When they are washed down storm sewers, they are carried to local lakes and rivers, untreated and unfiltered.
 Once in the water, organic debris releases phosphorus.
 This fuels noxious algae blooms that degrade water quality and harm lake and river ecosystems and aquatic life.
 Residents can help prevent this water pollution.
 Here’s how:

 - Rake leaves and other debris from the curb in front of your home, and clear the nearest storm drain.

 - Never rake leaves into the street.
 You may compost this material or bag the leaves and set them at the curb for the city’s recycling service to pick up.

 - Involve your neighbors.
-If you’d like to organize a block-wide Clean-Up, go to freshwater.org for more information or to get your Community Clean-Ups for Water Quality toolkit.
+If you’d like to organize a block-wide cleanup, go to the Freshwater Society's website for more information or to get your community cleanups for water quality toolkit.
 It’s easy, cheap and a fun neighborly way to help local lakes and rivers.

-The Evergreen Award is presented each year to properties which are uniquely designed, well-maintained, with an emphasis on parcels that are visible to the passerby.
+The Evergreen Award is presented each year to properties that at highly visible and that are well maintained and landscaped.
 Businesses, apartments and houses are all eligible to receive the award.